dimitramav/landmarks-api/README.md

 #### Points of Interest (POI)

-- Add Points of Interest (POI):
-  Individuals can store new Points of Interest, such as museums, by specifying details like name, category, address, and an optional photo.
+- Add Points of Interest (POI):Individuals can store new Points of Interest, such as museums, by specifying details like name, category, address, and an optional photo.
 POIs are stored in the "POIs" collection.

 - Discover Points of Interest (POI):

   Individuals can explore all Points of Interest in the city.
   The API supports searching for specific POIs based on parameters such as category.